About single targets

 Where:

-Pulse_length is determined by the ST thickness source selected on the Calibration page of the Variable Properties dialog box.
+Pulse_length is determined by the Thickness source selected on the Data page of the Variable Properties dialog box.

-Thickness_factor is the value entered as Thickness factor on the Display page of the Variable Properties dialog box.
+Thickness_factor is the value entered as Thickness factor on the Data page of the Variable Properties dialog box.

-If Pulse_length is determined from the transmitted pulse length it is calculated as follows:
+If Pulse_length is determined from the PulseDuration it is calculated as follows:

 Where:

-c is the Sound speed (m/s) entered on the Calibration page of the Variable Properties dialog box.
+c is the Sound speed (m/s) displayed on the Calibration page of the Variable Properties dialog box.

-t is the Transmitted pulse length (ms) entered on the Calibration page of the Variable Properties dialog box.
+τ is the PulseDuration (ms)—in milliseconds displayed on the Calibration page of the Variable Properties dialog box.

 Notes: